rakilkim/spotify-data-science/README.md

+# Data Science Project
-# variuos data science techniques applied on a dataset about music from Spotify.
+various data science techniques applied on a dataset about music from Spotify.